BradBergstrom/AvaloniaSpriteRendering/README.md

 # AvaloniaSpriteRendering
-Proof of concept for rending sprite sheets in Avalonia
+Proof of concept for rendering sprite sheets in Avalonia

+Tested on Windows 10 and Ubuntu Desktop 22.04